aayggunn/aayggunn/README.md

 My name is Abdurrahman and I'm a Electrical and Electronics Engineering student, from Turkey, Kayseri.

 ## About me
-📚 I'm currently programming C/C++ and PHP and learning Assembly.
+📚 I'm currently programming C/C++ and PHP also learning Assembly.
 Although I usually work on web programming, I also work and develop projects on embedded system programming with C and Assembly.

 ## About Karavan Tech